firstneverrest/Go-Learning/README.md

 6. Run Go code

 ```
-go run .\main.go

-or

 go run main.go
 ```

 7. If you want to save the program as an executable program, type as follow:

 ```
-go build .\main.go

-or

 go build main.go
 ```